HowProgrammingWorks/Book/content/en/1-2-Examples.md

 console.log({ sum });
 ```

-Try to understand what is written here and where there may be errors.
+Try to understand what is written here, and where there may be errors.
 And then compare this code with its translation to `C`.

 ```c
 #include <stdio.h>